The Land Rover Defender is a 4x4 icon with few peers but its time is almost up.

 Nit-picking aside, time behind the wheel of the 90 can’t help but have you won over by its charm.
 Even the initially awkward driving position becomes comfortable with familiarity.
 When I first jumped into the 90, I thought: “Do I really have to drive this for two weeks?”

 Two weeks later, I thought: “Do I really have to give this back.”
+It will be sad to see the Defender go.

 The Defender hasn’t always been called the Defender.
 Despite being the direct descendant to the original Land Rover, the Defender name only came into being in 1991, some 43 years after the Land Rover was born.